Can Large Language Models Infer Causation from Correlation?: Experiments

 \subsection{Fine-Grained Performance by Causal Relation}

-In addition to the overall results mentioned above, we also conduct a fine-grained analyze to check the performance of the strongest model, RoBERTa-Large MNLI, by our six causal relation types.
+In addition to the overall results mentioned above, we conduct a fine-grained analysis to check the performance of the strongest finetuned model, RoBERTa-Large MNLI, by our six causal relation types.
 As in \cref{tab:finetune_by_class}, the model is very good at judging relations such as Is-Parent, Is-Descendant and Has-Confounder, all with more than 96\% F1 scores, whereas it is several points weaker on the Has-Collider relations.
 This could be due to that the collider relation is the most special type, requiring identification of the V-structure based on both the unconditional independence based on the two variables only and correlations whenever conditioned on a common descendant.
+We also conduct error analysis for non-finetuned models in \cref{appd:error}.